We’re bringing our guidance together by topic, so that it’s all in one place, clearer to understand and easier to use.

 - Better adoption of promising new treatments across the NHS.

-- It’s easier for you to achieve the best outcomes for patients whilst making the best use of NHS resources.
+- It’s easier to achieve the best outcomes for patients whilst making the best use of NHS resources.

 How we're doing this

-Our aim is to incorporate 170 technology appraisals into our guidelines this year, in line with our commitment in the 2024 voluntary scheme for branded medicines pricing, access and growth.
+We’ve already incorporated over 180 technology appraisals into guidelines in this way.
+Our aim is to incorporate around another 200 technology appraisals into our guidelines before the end of March 2026, in line with our commitment in the 2024 voluntary scheme for branded medicines pricing, access and growth.

 Next steps